 Hundreds – or thousands! – of dollars is about to hit the bank accounts of tax-filers everywhere over the next two months.
-That’s right, it’s tax return season – and it’s time to make sure that you spend (or save) your tax refund for maximum happiness.
+That’s right, it’s tax refund season – and it’s time to make sure that you spend (or save) your tax refund for maximum happiness.

 I know, taxes and happiness don’t usually go hand in hand, right?
 But they totally can, especially when you’ve got some fresh cash to play with in your account.
 Thanks, taxes!

 The tricky thing is, there isn’t one guaranteed way to make sure that money will make everyone happy.
 (And even if there was, you know the internet would find a way to argue about it anyways.
 You know we would.)

 Your tax return plan for maximum happiness might look similar to mine, or it might be wildly different.
 Luckily, there are four big strategies that can up your happiness quotient this tax season, based entirely on the things that matter most to you and your money right now.

 And yes, these things can totally change from year to year.
 As you’ll soon see, they definitely have for me, and will continue to in the future!

 In case you’re not super-well versed on how tax-deferred accounts work (that’s the RRSP in Canada, or the 401k and the Traditional IRA in the States), there is actually a reason every personal finance article ever says that the only “real” way to handle your tax return is to toss it back into your retirement savings account.